pjsier/echomap/README.md

     -V, --version    Prints version information

 OPTIONS:
     -c, --columns <COLUMNS>      Sets the number of columns (in characters) of the printed output.
 Defaults to terminal height minus 1.
     -f, --format <FORMAT>        Input file format (tries to infer from file extension by default) [possible values: geojson, topojson, csv, shp]
         --lat <LAT>              Name of latitude column (if format is 'csv') --lon <LON>              Name of longitude column (if format is 'csv') -r, --rows <ROWS>            Sets the number of rows (in characters) of the printed output.
 Defaults to terminal width.
+    -s, --simplify <simplify>    Proportion of removable points to remove (0-1 or 0%-100%) [default: 0.01]

 ARGS:
     <INPUT>    File to parse or '-' to read stdin